Treatment

 Vernon, twenty-one, complains about PTSD.
 Vernon’s wearing his favorite T-shirt.
 He’s a father, with a son named John.
 He’s a husband, with a wife named something.
 He got married in Hawaii.
 On a yacht.
 A helicopter was present.
 His father is probably in Ireland right now.
 Vernon owns an auto body shop.
 This is what he tells us––and, what to believe?
 Vernon is a first responder (that’s what he says), detoxing from crystal meth.
 A drug I can imagine him loving.
 That seems truthful.

 Zach, his movie partner, calls himself crazy.
 He’s from Kansas City.
 His favorite beer is Blue Moon.
-This place is not working out for Zack.
+This place is not working out for Zach.
 This place is not working out for Vernon either.

 Zach is too sick for here.
 He leaves early, the next morning.
 Vernon is a plain seizure risk.
 Vernon feels another seizure coming on.
 He doesn’t care about Jennifer Aniston’s body anymore.
 Her messy, unkempt breasts.